LodestoneHQ/lodestone/README.md

 - **Rich tagging** - Unlike a physical file cabinet where a document can only exist in one place, digital documents support tags, allowing you to create a flexible organizational structure that works for you.
 - **Automated** - Document collection & OCR processing should be automatic.
 Just saving a file to your network drive should be enough to start document processing.
 - **Non-destructive** - When Lodestone processes a document, the original file will be left untouched, exactly where you left it.
+- **Web Accessible** - Lodestone is designed to run on a trusted home server and be accessible 24x7.

 # Screenshot